JamesByers/g_load_clean_and_analyse_data_with_Excel/B2_L3-Engineer_new_columns.md

 <br>

 #### Exercise - 15 min
-* Work individually and then in pairs
+* Work individually and then in groups of three
 * Prepare new columns with substrings extracted from columns
   * LEFT, RIGHT
   * Extract by position/length